nbehrnd/bader_article/github_md.md

 Language features from Fortran 95 and later will be used; those from Fortran 2003 and later will also be shortly described.
-They are explained in more detail in e.g., Metcalf, Reid, Cohen and Bader.[^1] See also [Fortran 95 language features](Fortran_95_language_features "wikilink") for the language's fundamentals; the prerequisite for understanding this article is that
+They are explained in more detail in e.g., Metcalf, Reid, Cohen and Bader.[^MFE] See also [Fortran 95 language features](Fortran_95_language_features "wikilink") for the language's fundamentals; the prerequisite for understanding this article is that